Congressman Jeff Denham set to appear at town hall in Turlock

-Rep. Jeff Denham, R-Turlock, is expected to appear at a town hall meeting in Turlock next month.
-By that time, Congress may have sealed the fate of the Affordable Care Act or could be continuing with a national conservation about health care.
+Rep. Jeff Denham, R-Turlock, will appear at a town hall meeting in Turlock next month.
+By that time, Congress may have sealed the fate of the Affordable Care Act or could be continuing with a national conversation about health care.

 Denham’s office said the April 17 event is an open forum for constituents of the 10th Congressional District.
 The event will be held in coordination with state Assemblyman Heath Flora, R-Ripon, Stanislaus County Supervisor Vito Chiesa and Turlock Mayor Gary Soiseth, who can answer questions from the public about state and local issues.